Paul-Hebert/Blurbb-Email-Builder/README.md

 - Edit CSVs as spreadsheets
 - Input tables cell by cell (No CSV required)
 - Duplicate block
+- When the gradient colorpicker is selected set its value to that of the current styling.

 Issues and Bugs